Aurillium/RoothideBootstrapActions/README.md

 **A frequently updated FAQ** is currently available [here](https://github.com/dleovl/Bootstrap/blob/faq/README.md), and can assist with tweak conversion along with answering other questions you may have.

-## Develop tweaks
+### Develop tweaks

 Rootful and rootless tweaks aren't out-of-the-box compatible with this bootstrap, so you'll need to develop them specifically to support it.
 You can refer to the developer documentation [here](https://github.com/roothide/Developer).

-## Discord

-You can join our Discord for support or general talk [here](https://discord.com/invite/scqCkumAYp).
-There's a FAQ channel if you need any more information.

-## The "Our Table" Icon
+### The "Our Table" Icon

 [Alpha](https://github.com/TheAlphaStream) is the one who made the ProcursusTeam logo in the first place, and then edited by @sourcelocation

 ## Credits

-Huge thanks to these people, we couldn't have completed this project without their help!
+A massive shoutout to [RootHide](https://github.com/roothide/) for the original project, and of course, everyone listed below has done an incredible amount for the jailbreak community and this project, nor RootHide, would not be around without their contributions.

 - absidue: [https://github.com/absidue](https://github.com/absidue)
 - akusio: [https://twitter.com/akusio_rr](https://twitter.com/akusio_rr)